For Florida Statutory language concerning marriage see F.S. 741 and 382.021.

 Fees for marriage licenses are payable in cash, check, credit card or money order.

-As of October 1st, 2014 the Wakulla County Clerk’s Office will no longer perform wedding ceremonies.
+As of October 1st, 2014 the Wakulla County Clerk’s Office no longer performs wedding ceremonies.
 We will continue to issue marriage licenses per Florida Statutes.

 Other Useful Information: